 How Many Years of Experience to List on Your Resume

 Do you have to include every job you've ever had on your resume?
 Not necessarily.
 When you have extensive experience, you don't need to list your entire work history on your resume.

 It's acceptable to include 10 - 15 years of experience on your resume.
 In many industries, sharing experience that dates back more than 15 years just isn't very helpful for hiring managers.
-It doesn't support your candidacy to share experience with tools and technology that are no longer in use.
+It doesn't support your candidacy to share an experience with tools and technology that are no longer in use.

 Plus, when you have many years of experience, listing it all can flag you as an older job seeker to employers.